Camelback Lodge Address: 193 Resort Drive Tannersville, PA 18372

 - The waves go past the second row of chairs by the wave pool so if you want to keep your stuff dry do not put it on the ground near the first 2 rows of chairs.

 - If there is a restaurant you would like to eat at it’s recommended you call to make a reservation in advance.

 Camelback Lodge’s Aquatopia Indoor Waterpark

 Aquatopia is an amazing indoor water park that transports you on an around the world adventure.
+It’s the best Poconos Indoor Waterpark.
 It has North America’s largest Texlon transparent roof which allows for some nice sunbathing.
 The 13 exciting and innovative water slides include tube slides, body slides, mat, bowl, and aqua launch slides as well as kiddie slides for the youngest thrill-seekers, and more.
 The variety of slides offer a large 4 person raft slide, double tube slides, single tube slide, and matt racer slides.